-Lecturers will benefit because not only will our book reduce students’ anxiety about assignments, it will also help them to produce work that addresses their expectations, and is clear, concise, accurate, informed and appropriate.
-This has the knock-on effect of improving their confidence, engagement and performance, and also hopefully make the lecturers’ job a little easier!
+Lecturers will benefit because not only will our book reduce students’ anxiety about assignments, it will also help them to produce work that addresses lecturers' expectations and is clear, concise, accurate, informed and appropriate.
+This has the knock-on effect of improving their confidence, engagement and performance, and also hopefully makes the lecturers’ job a little easier!

-What are the most common problems lecturers have identified in students' work - and how can they overcome these?
+What are the most common concerns lecturers have identified in students' work and how can they overcome these?

 There are five main areas of concern that lecturers have often discussed with us:

-Our book provides practice and development of the skills and language needed to overcome all of these concerns -- and more!
+Our book provides practice and development of the skills and language needed to overcome all of these challenges – and more!

 How does your book encourage students to focus on their academic skills?